Skip to content

 cudaDeviceSynchronize();

-That's it for now!
-You have successfully JIT-compiled and executed a kernel.
+With this, you have successfully JIT-compiled and executed a kernel.
 As a final note, simply changing the target from "cuda" to "hip" allows the same code to run on an AMD GPU device.
 Stay tuned for future updates, particularly around runtime specialization and optimization!

 Info